Vyral/enrique-medellin-blog/_posts/2017-04-20-our-silicon-valley-market-is-on-fire-this-2nd-quarter.md

 ---
 layout: post
-title: Our Santa Clara Market Is on Fire This 2nd Quarter
+title: Our Silicon Valley Market Is on Fire This 2nd Quarter
 tags:
   - Market Update
 pullquote: 'Our market is on fire, especially if you’re a seller.'